gabrieltemtsen/fuse-wallet/README.md

 ## Why Turnkey?
 - **Turnkey** provides a robust and secure infrastructure for crypto wallet creation and management.
 - Automatic sub-organization (SubOrg) and wallet creation during user onboarding, saving time and ensuring ease of use.
-- Supports Ethereum and scalable multi-chain integration for future growth.
+- EVM compatibility for future growth.

 ## Future Plans
 - Expand support to include multiple blockchains and tokens.